Abhimanyu08/rabbit-hole-extension/README.md

 Now,

-> Every breath you take
+_Every breath you take_

-> And every move you make
+_And every move you make_

-> Every bond you break
+_Every bond you break_

-> Every step you take, I'll be watching you
+_Every step you take, I'll be watching you_

 Just kidding, this extension will just watch for url changes and tab switches.
+A "rabbit hole session" ends when you uncheck that little box.

 3. At any point in time, you can press `Ctrl-H` or navigate to `chrome://history` page.
 This page will show all your "rabbit hole sessions"